broscew/broscew.github.io/about.md

 ## Background
 Hello there, I'm Brosnan Chia a final year student from Digipen Institute of Technology Singapore, currently pursuing a **BSc in Computer Science in Real-Time Interactive Simulation**, I am always keen on learning and exploring new concepts and technologies which help benefit the worked that I am doing.

-I am currently on an internship in **Continential Singapore** as a Software Developer Intern for Automated Testing for Telematic Products.
+I am currently a Junior Gameplay Programmer at **Ubisoft Singapore**.
 ## Language
 Programming:
 * C